 EDUCATION & COLLEGE EXPERIENCE

-Bachelor of Science Degree in Journalism, West Virginia University, May 1997
+Bachelor of Science degree in Journalism, West Virginia University

-Managed news, sports and entertainment sections of a full broadsheet newspaper.
+Managed news, sports, and entertainment of WVU’s five-days-a-week, 15,000-circulation student newspaper.
 Designed and laid out color front page.
 Supervised a staff of 40 writers and editors.